junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 The motel is quiet, only distant highway has some trunks rumbling by.

-Cas flips to lie on his back, staring at the sky -- no, ceiling, it's the ceiling.
+Cas flips to lie on his back, staring at the sky -- no, ceiling, it's the ceiling, he corrects himself.
 He can't see the sky through his angelic vision now, he can't see the stars shining in the space, or spirits flickering in the Vail.
 He's just a human now, looking at the dirty ceiling in the motel, can't even make out the mold and stains on the wall paper because of the lack of light.
 He's indeed so much more useless now.
 Cas sighs deeply.
 No wonder Dean couldn't even bear looking at him now, couldn't even bear staying in the same motel room when he falls asleep, maybe couldn't even bear the idea that he even needs sleeping now.

-Cas can feel his heart and his gut being twisted and wrenched, even worse than when Crowley has half his arm poking into his stomach.
+Cas can feel his heart and his stomach being twisted and wrenched, even worse than when Crowley has half his arm poking in.
 The wound still hurts badly, and without grace, the healing would no doubt be even slower than before.
-Cas climbs off the bed clumsily, starting to dress up, deciding, maybe it's best that he leaves Dean before Dean comes back and feels embarrassed to tell him to go.
+Cas climbs off the bed clumsily, starting to dress up, deciding, maybe it's best that he leaves Dean before he comes back and feels embarrassed to tell him to go.
 It doesn't matter Dean has told him he's family, that he needs him -- that was before he became human, and everything changed now, isn't it?

 Thinking back, Cas feels almost glad that Dean was asleep back then, before he went out to meet Metatron, when he felt it so difficult to say it but still ended up saying it, that the feeling of love he confessed about as an angel.
 He feels almost relieved that Dean didn't hear it, because, he realizes now, back then, when he was still an angel, he truly had no idea what love really means.
 It was so easy to say love when he was immortal, when he didn't have to be afraid of death or hurting or pain or aging for the majority of his life, when he had all the power to spare and so few space in his mind for feelings.

 And now, *now* it changes everything.
 Everything physical becomes weaker in this mortal body, and everything mental becomes stronger.
 As his lung started burning under the water, when the fresh new human instinct kicked in, his own head screaming and struggling, trying to pull him out of the water to save his own life, it was his own heart that was beating like a dying sparrow's heart that decided, no, his own life didn't quite matter, he'll use it to save this other human, he'll use it all for Dean.
 He could die and he wasn't afraid, he could be killed, be choked, be drown, be burned, be stabbed, be crashed by any other celestial beings like Metatron as easily as crushing an insect, and he wouldn't care, if it means he could save Dean.
 His heart only beats for one cause, he only breathes for one reason.
 He didn't quite understand love as a concept for the millions of years he lived as an angel, he understood it the first second when he turned human and when his lips were pressed on Dean Winchester's.

 And in the very same second, he understood pain.
-The pain and bitterness and sufferable brokenness he was feeling when Dean looked at him with fury and disappointment in his eyes, when he raised his voice and yelled at him, querying about what he had done.
-Cas understood, then, love wasn't just a thought, a feeling, an emotion, it was physical, it was real, it happened to his entire body and his heart and his whole existence, instead of just his mind, his brain, inside his head.
+The pain and bitterness and insufferable brokenness he was feeling when Dean looked at him with fury and disappointment in his eyes, when he raised his voice and yelled at him, querying about what he had done.
+Cas understood, then, love wasn't just a thought, a feeling, an emotion, it was physical, it was real, it happened to his entire body and his heart and his whole existence, instead of just his mind, his brain, his head.
 He learned then, and he learns deeper now, that love, the real meaning and the most fundamental thing about love, is pain.

 Love is pain.